 Learn to treat in 30-minute increments.
 Learning how to treat neck, shoulder or back pain in 30 minutes will hone your skills and make you a better massage therapist.
 30-minute sessions are also beneficial for clients on a budget, with time constraints like being on a lunch break or for clients that need multiple treatments within a week as they are dealing with chronic pain issues and they want to get them resolved as quickly as possible.

-• Or taking forever to apply lotion before even stepping up on the table.
+Or taking forever to apply lotion before even stepping up on the table.
 (I rarely use any lubrication unless I’m cupping, then yeah you gotta use it).
 Apply it with your feet.
 Then you don’t have to worry about getting your ashiatsu bars greasy.
 OR your walls!
-We have to wipe down the barefoot training studio walls after every class because students would leave handprints all over the walls.
+In the past, we had to wipe down the barefoot training studio walls after every class because students would leave handprints all over the walls.

-• What about palpating with the hands before stepping up on the table?
+What about palpating with the hands before stepping up on the table?
 NO!
 That’s what your feet are for!
-You're feet need ti learn how to do that. 👣 The more you do it, the better you get with your barefoot massage skills.
-Make applying the lubrication part of your palpation and assessment!
+If you are trained in Ashiatsu then our feet need to learn how to do that. 👣 The more you do it, the better you get with your barefoot massage skills.
+Make the application of lubrication part of your palpation and assessment!

 Little things like this eat into your treatment time.
-All of these things take me 30 seconds and that includes cleaning my feet, and then I’m stepping up on the table getting to work.
-Time’s ticking and clients ain’t got time for you fiddling around!
+All of these things take me 30 seconds or less, and that includes cleansing my feet, then I’m stepping up onto the table getting to work.
+Time’s ticking and clients don't have time for your fiddling around!
 For pain relief, cupping is a great adjunct to barefoot massage.
-Park some cups on the back for a few minutes while you do barefoot massage on the glutes and hip rotators.
+You can park some cups on the back for a few minutes while you give barefoot massage on the legs, glutes, and hip rotators.
 It's a great 30-minute bodywork session for back pain depending on their issues.
 And don't forget the neck!
 Leave 5 -10 minutes ALWAYS for neck work in the supine position.
 These are just a few tips that have served me well in my bodywork practice.
 I’ve learned to accomplish quite a bit in a short amount of time.